sabin413/xbitinfo-data-compression/README.md

 compress_with_keepbits_many_files.py → compress_with_keepbits_many_files.ini

+The user assigned parameters are stored inside these config files.
+The name of these config files can be anything as long as the structure is matched.

 ## **Usage**

-Run each script with its corresponding config file:
+Run each script with its corresponding config file.
 ```bash
 python find_keepbits.py find_keepbits.ini
 python compress_with_keepbits.py compress_with_keepbits.ini